The Five Secrets To keeping Calm When Hosting Christmas Dinner.

 You will be surprised how light and pleasant it will make you feel.

-And by the way, there's another hidden advantage to this tool.
-Since you arrive mentally prepared, you subconsciously expect bad scenarios to happen ("Kirk and Emily will be unbearable!
+By the way, this tool contains another hidden advantage: Due to your 'mentally prepared' arrival, you subconsciously expect bad scenarios to happen ("Kirk and Emily will be unbearable!
 I'm sure of it").
-So if, after all, Kirk and Emily will surprise everyone and act reasonably like two adorable lovebirds, you'll be more than happy about that.
-And if they behave as expected - You are adequately prepared.
+So, if, after all, Kirk and Emily will surprise everyone and act reasonably like the two adorable lovebirds they are, you'll be more than happy about that.

 Just like Alexander Pope's annoying quote:

-'Don't expect anything, and you won't be disappointed.'
+"Don't expect anything, and you won't be disappointed."

 Think about what's next.
 That way, you will arrive prepared